chrisl8/Witchazzan/README.md

 ## Playwright Testing

 ### Setup Playwright to work in WSL2:
+First clone the repository, then make sure you've installed the dependencies, then run:
 `npx playwright install --with-deps chromium`
 **NOTE: These were given to me when I tried to run `npx playwright test` the first time, so you can use that as your "reference" in case this changes.**
 `sudo apt-get install libgtk-3-0 libxtst6 libpangocairo-1.0-0 libcairo-gobject2 libgdk-pixbuf-2.0-0 libdbus-glib-1-2 libxcursor1`

 ### Consider resetting game data:
-These tests are meant to be run on a clean game with an empty `persistentData` folder, so I suggest wiping the persistent data folder:
+These tests are meant to be run on a clean game with an empty `persistentData` folder, so I suggest wiping the persistent data folder or running from a fresh clone:
 `rm -rf persistentData`

 ### Start client and server in their own terminals